Chapter One: Make Your Mark

-"Chapter One: Make Your Mark" is the pilot episode of the American black comedy crime drama television series Barry.
-It was directed by Bill Hader, who stars in the title role, and co-written it along with Alec Berg.
-The episode establishes the plot of the series, about an American Marine Corps veteran turned hitman who decides to pursue an acting career after following a mark to acting class but struggles to stop his past from creeping into the new life he tries to build for himself.
+"Chapter One: Make Your Mark" is the pilot episode of the American crime tragicomedy television series Barry.
+It was directed by Bill Hader, who stars in the title role, and co-written with Alec Berg.
+The episode establishes the plot of the series, about an American Marine Corps veteran turned hitman who decides to pursue an acting career after following a mark to acting class.
 It aired on March 25, 2018, on HBO.

 "Chapter One: Make Your Mark" received critical acclaim.
-For the episode, Bill Hader won a Directors Guild of America Award for Outstanding Directorial Achievement in Comedy Series.
+For the episode, Hader won a Directors Guild of America Award for Outstanding Directorial Achievement in Comedy Series.